AndersonBY/pdf-visualize-translate/README.md

 ![config](./resource/images/config.jpg)

 #### PDF Path
-Please place the PDF file you need to translate in the `static` folder, and then enter the relative path `./static/your-pdf-file.pdf` in the PDF Path text box on the page.
+Please place the PDF file you need to translate in the `pdf` folder, and then enter the relative path `./pdf/your-pdf-file.pdf` in the PDF Path text box on the page.

 #### Output JSON Path
 This is the file path for storing the translation results in JSON format.
-It can be any path, and it does not necessarily have to be in the `static` folder.
+It can be any path, and it does not necessarily have to be in the `pdf` folder.

 #### Translated PDF Path
 This is the file path for storing the translated PDF file.
-It can be any path, and it does not necessarily have to be in the `static` folder.
+It can be any path, and it does not necessarily have to be in the `pdf` folder.

 #### Font Name
 The name of the font to be rendered into the translated PDF.

 #### Font File
 The file path of the font to be rendered into the translated PDF.
-It can be any path, and it does not necessarily have to be in the `static` folder.
+It can be any path, and it does not necessarily have to be in the `pdf` folder.
 A series of fonts such as `./font/SimplifiedChinese/SourceHanSansSC-Normal.otf` have been prepared in advance.

 #### Target Language
 The target language for translation.
 Generally, as long as the language is supported by the AI model you have chosen, it can be used.